 https://gstplatform.com/gst-new-notifications/feed/ 0

-GST RECENT UPDATES https://gstplatform.com/gst-recent-updates/?utm_source=rss&utm_medium=rss&utm_campaign=gst-recent-updates https://gstplatform.com/gst-recent-updates/#respond Sat, 28 Dec 2019 04:18:41 +0000 https://gstplatform.com/?p=1564 RECENT GST UPDATES Changes in Rule 36(4) The limit for taking input tax credit on eligible invoices the details of which has not been uploaded by supplier has been reduced from 20% to 10% .
-Now only 10% ITC of uploaded invoices will be allowed for not uploaded invoices.
-This provision will be applicable […]
+GST RECENT UPDATES https://gstplatform.com/gst-recent-updates/?utm_source=rss&utm_medium=rss&utm_campaign=gst-recent-updates https://gstplatform.com/gst-recent-updates/#respond Sat, 28 Dec 2019 04:18:41 +0000 https://gstplatform.com/?p=1564 RECENT GST UPDATES Changes in Rule 36(4) The limit for taking input tax credit on eligible invoices the details […]

-The post GST RECENT UPDATES appeared first on GST Platform.
+The post GST RECENT UPDATES appeared first on GST Platform .

 ]]>